Disney+ subscribers to get discount at Disney World resorts - NewsBreak

 Fans with a subscription to Disney’s streaming service can save up to 25% on rooms at select Disney resorts in Florida most nights from July 8 through Sept.
 30, 2022.

-To claim the offer, your Disney+ subscription must be linked to your My Disney Experience account.Indy brunch spot named one of ‘America’s best’
+To claim the offer, your Disney+ subscription must be linked to your My Disney Experience account.New fees proposed to park, camp at Great Smoky Mountains National Park

 Subscribers will be able to enjoy the standard perks that come with staying at a Walt Disney World resort, including complimentary transportation such as the monorail, Disney Skyliner and water taxis.